alexmacy/D3.js-v4-for-Sublime-Text/README.md

 D3.js v4 for Sublime Text 3
 ===========================

-A collection of code dompletions and snippets to make working with D3.js a little easier and quicker.
+A collection of code completions and snippets to make working with D3.js a little easier and quicker.

 ## Featuring:
 * code completions for the entire version 4 of D3.js library.